SPEAR : Semi-supervised Data Programming in Python: Introduction

 \section{Introduction}

 Supervised machine learning approaches require large amounts of labeled data to train robust machine learning models.
 For classification tasks such as spam detection, (movie) genre categorization, sequence labelling, and so on, modern machine learning systems rely heavily on human-annotated \textit{gold} labels.
 Creating labeled data can be a time-consuming and expensive procedure that necessitates a significant amount of human effort.
 To reduce dependence on human-annotated labels, various techniques such as semi-supervision, distant supervision, and crowdsourcing have been proposed.
-In order to help reduce the subjectivity and drudgery in the labeling process, several recent data programming approaches~\citep{bach2019snorkel, oishik, awasthi2020learning, spear} have proposed the use of \textit{human-crafted} labelling functions to \textit{weakly} associate labels with the training data.
-Users encode supervision in the form of labelling functions (LFs), which assign noisy labels to unlabeled data, reducing dependence on human labelled data.
+In order to help reduce the subjectivity and drudgery in the labeling process, several recent data programming approaches~\citep{bach2019snorkel, oishik, awasthi2020learning, spear} have proposed the use of \textit{human-crafted} labelling functions or automatic LFs~\citep{maheshwari2022learning} to \textit{weakly} associate labels with the training data.
+Users encode supervision in the form of labelling functions (LFs), which assign noisy labels to unlabeled data, reducing dependence on human labeled data.
+LFs can defined as first-order logic rules as a composition of semantic role attributes \cite{sen2020learning} or syntactic grammar rules \cite{sahay2021rule}.

-\ While most data-programming approaches cited above provide their source code in the public domain, a unified package providing access to all data programming approaches is however missing.
+While most data-programming approaches cited above provide their source code in the public domain, a unified package providing access to all data programming approaches is however missing.
 In this work, we describe \spear, a python package that implements several existing data programming approaches while also providing a platform for integrating and benchmarking newer ones.
-Inspired by frameworks such as Snorkel~\citep{bach2019snorkel} and algorithm based labeling in Matlab\footnote{https://www.mathworks.com/help/vision/ug/create-automation-algorithm-for-labeling.html}, we provide a facility for users to define LFs.
+Inspired by frameworks such as Snorkel~\citep{lison-etal-2021-skweak, ratner2017snorkel, zhang2021wrench} and algorithm based labeling in Matlab\footnote{https://www.mathworks.com/help/vision/ug/create-automation-algorithm-for-labeling.html}, we provide a facility for users to define LFs.
 Further, we develop and integrate several recent data programming models that uses these LFs.
 We provide many easy-to-use jupyter notebooks and video tutorials for helping new users get quickly started.
+Though we provide implementation on 5 text datasets, our package can be easily integrated with vision and speech datasets as well.
+The users can get started by installing the package using the below command.